Finding God’s Presence in Our Lives

-This was a very useful exercise.
-Many times, people can go through something and it is not until they look back on it that they are able to say, “I think it was God who helped me through that time.”
+It was a very useful assignment.
+Many times, people can go through something and it is not until they look back on it that they are able to say, “I think God was present and He helped me through that time.”

 However, if we are blessed and learn how, we can begin to see the world with what I call “God glasses.”
 By that, I mean we get so that we don’t have to look backwards and then say, “Ah ha!
 Now I see that God was with me in that thing that happened last year!”
 No, with “God glasses,” that is, spiritual eyes that are helped or trained to see spiritually, we begin to realize right in the present moments that God is with us, speaking, helping, comforting, etc.”

 We don’t have to expect that it is only in looking backwards that we will see God’s hand.
 We can grow to where we sense His presence constantly and expect His goodness now and as we go forward.
 Being aware of God’s presence brings extraordinary healing and strength to our lives.
 There is a song, “Oh, The Glory of God’s Presence, that expresses this so well.

 “But how?”
 Many very understandably ask.
 “How can I feel His presence?
 Better yet, how can I hear His voice?”

 I get asked this question often by people in addiction recovery.
 They are understandably very eager, very concerned, to find out how to sense the presence of God.
 They want to hear His voice – because, if He can become absolutely real for them, perhaps they will never relapse again.
 That is their desperate hope and longing.